Henry Renny-Tailyour: Football

 Renny-Tailyour represented the Royal Engineers regimental team in the early days of organised football, when they were one of the strongest teams in England as a result of their innovative combination game.
-A forward, he played in the first FA Cup Final in 1872, finishing on the losing side.
-The Royal Engineers lost 10 that day to the Wanderers, but returned in 1874 to face Oxford University, a match which they lost 2–0.
+A forward, he played for the Royal Engineers in the first FA Cup Final in 1872, losing to the Wanderers.
+They returned in 1874 to face Oxford University, a match which they lost 2–0.
 The Engineers finally won the cup in 1875: 2–0, after a 1–1 draw, with Renny-Tailyour scoring in both matches against Old Etonians.
 This was his last cup final appearance.

 Renny-Tailyour was selected to represent Scotland on two occasions.
 First he appeared against England at The Oval in London on 17 November 1871.
 This match, however, is not regarded as an official international, the Scottish team being entirely composed of London area residents.
 Renny-Tailyour was selected again in 1873, when England hosted an official international between the two countries for the first time.
 His residence again proved to be a factor, as the fledgling Scottish Football Association was only able to fund eight players to travel to London.
 It was therefore necessary to supplement the team with three others based in the south.
 Renny-Tailyour's goal in Scotland's 4–2 defeat at The Oval gave him the honour of scoring Scotland's first international goal.

 His family connections with Montrose led to him being appointed as the local football club's Honorary President, 1887–88.